Indira Neville: Career in education

 Neville has had an extensive career in education.
 Gaining a teaching diploma in 1997, in 1999 she was an ICT specialist teacher in Glen Eden Intermediate School, Auckland.
 She was later principal of Mulberry Grove School on isolated Great Barrier Island, New Zealand, a primary school with a strong focus on ICT and initiator of the Great Barrier Island ICT professional development cluster.
-Neville was actively involved in this cluster, whose aims are to connect the educational organizations on the island, "...developing a shared vision that runs through early childhood, primary and secondary schooling, and working cooperatively to achieve it".
+Neville was actively involved in this cluster, whose aims are to connect the educational organisations on the island, "...developing a shared vision that runs through early childhood, primary and secondary schooling, and working cooperatively to achieve it".
 During her time as a principal she produced the blog 100 School Demons: All the Things that Fascinate and Vex the Principal.
 On this blog Neville adapts an ancient Japanese drawing exercise in which an artist attempts to illustrate 100 demons.
 She posted cartoons used in the Mulberry Grove School newsletter that depict strange beasts inspired by the things she found vexing and fascinating in her job as principal.
 This included Nits as Demon #4, Forgetting my Lunch as Demon #11 and Parents who yell at me as Demon #19.

 Neville has also been influential outside of school.
-In 2005 she was an eFellow on the CORE Education eFellowship scheme, and awarded contestable funding to carry out research as part of The New Zealand Ministry of Education e-Learning Strategy.
+In 2005, she was an eFellow on the CORE Education eFellowship scheme, and awarded contestable funding to carry out research as part of The New Zealand Ministry of Education e-Learning Strategy.
 She published a report of her project entitled What impact can the use of high-end software have on the creativity of gifted under-achievers?.
-That same year she was awarded a Microsoft Innovative Teacher Award.
+That same year, she was awarded a Microsoft Innovative Teacher Award.
 From this work she was invited to deliver a CORE Education EDtalk in 2009 called Key competencies as edupunk.
 This talk considers the possibilities for developing a local school curriculum and the introduction of the key competencies within the New Zealand Curriculum.
 EDtalks are advertised as "Interviews, discussions, and presentations from thought leaders, innovative educators, and inspirational learners".
 She has also published educational resources for teachers on topics such as ICT and the Visual Arts in the Classroom (2004), An introduction to multimedia in the classroom (2004) and Flax : a cross-curricula integrated theme = Harakeke (2003).